|MP 7.01.80||Hip Resurfacing|

 Total hip resurfacing should be performed by surgeons who are adequately trained and experienced in the specific techniques and devices used.

 There is no specific CPT code for total hip resurfacing.
-It will most likely be coded as 27130 (arthroplasty, acetabular and proximal femoral prosthetic replacement [total hip replacement], with or without autograft or allograft) or 27299 (unlisted procedure, pelvis or hip joint).
+The American Academy of Orthopaedic Surgeons’ coding committee has written several articles stating that this procedure should be reported with the regular total hip CPT code 27130 (arthroplasty, acetabular and proximal femoral prosthetic replacement [total hip replacement], with or without autograft or allograft).
+It might also be reported with code 27299 (unlisted procedure, pelvis or hip joint).

 Effective 10/1/08, there is a specific HCPCS “S” code for this procedure: